Following today’s final trilateral talks on future EU financing, the members of the EP’s negotiating team have issued the following statements.

 Statement by Margarida Marques (S&D, PT), MFF co-rapporteur:

-This means more money for programmes that are important to all Europeans, like health, research, Erasmus, Creative Europe, humanitarian aid and NDICI.
-There are more resources to support those most impacted by the crisis, future generations and to defend EU rights and values.
-We value the long-term policies of the Union that will persist after the pandemic.
-Those are crucial for a sustainable and inclusive recovery!
+"With this consent on MFF, the Parliament once again leads a European response to the crisis.
+We managed to improve the European Council July agreement by increasing the EU’s capacity to achieve its political goals in climate, digital and social cohesion.
+There are more resources to support those sectors most impacted by the crisis, namely health, culture and EU rights and values.
+We value the long-term policies of the European Union that will persist after the pandemic.
+Those are crucial for a sustainable, resilient and inclusive recovery!

 Statement by José Manuel Fernandes (EPP, PT), Own Resources co-rapporteur:

-“Today we reached an historic agreement on the financing of the European policies in 2021-2027.
+“Today we reached an historical agreement on the financing of the European policies in 2021-2027.
 This agreement paves the way for the next MFF, as well as to the Recovery Plan NGEU.
 We will create new sources of revenue without overcharging EU citizens.
-This is remarkable!
+This is by all means remarkable!

-The new own resources will be aligned with EU priorities such as the fight against climate change, the circular economy and Europe fit for a digital era, while contributing to fair taxation and strengthening the fight against tax fraud and tax evasion.”
+The new own resources will be aligned with the EU’s priorities such as the fight against climate change, circular economy and Europe fit for a digital era, while contributing to fair taxation and bolstering the fight against tax fraud and tax evasion.”